-- Use your needles to make a good indentation where you stem will go.
+Use your needles to make a good indentation where your stem will go.
 Attach your ‘sections’ just outside of your indentation.

 If you think you’d like to give these mini needle felted pumpkins a try, bookmark this page or pin it for your future reference.